-Read on to find out my 6 top tips to manage your child’s food allergies at a birthday party, to ensure they have a great time whilst remaining safe!
+Read on to find out my 6 top tips to manage your child’s food allergies at a birthday party, so parties can be a stress-free experience for you and your little one!

 If you are concerned that your baby may have cow's milk protein allergy, please seek medical advice.